 Heritage in Bloom – A spring tour of Canada’s historic gardens

 Spring has finally arrived, and spirit-lifting flowers are back in bloom in most Canadian communities.
-While self-isolation measures mean you may not be able to travel, it is still a great time to learn about Canada’s diversity of historic gardens, and to revel in their timeless beauty.
+It is a great time to learn about Canada’s diversity of historic gardens, and to revel in their timeless beauty.

 The Butchart Gardens – Brentwood Bay, BC